JakuJ/raise-vscode/README.md

 ### Language server

 Install the [rsl-language-server](https://github.com/JakuJ/rsl-language-server) and add it to your `PATH` or define the path to it in the configuration.
-The language server requires `rsltc` and `rsltc -m` to be available on your system either by wrapping the Docker script or without using Docker.
+The language server requires `rsltc` and `rsltc -m` to be available on your system either by wrapping raise.sh in a bash script or without using Docker.

 ## Configuration